Top Summer Activities on Martha's Vineyard 2024

 Hiking

-The island boasts numerous hiking trails for all skill levels.
-Some favorites include:
+The island has hiking trails for all skill levels.
+Some favorites:

 • Menemsha Hills Reservation